 The portfolio selected forms a body of unrelated but connected works from various collections.

 LOOSEN ART GROUP EXHIBITION.
 THE MAN AND THE MACHINE.
 ROME.

 Working in the ‘Grey Space’ between art and science Yas Crawford creates work that reflects the complex and futuristic nature of medical research.
 Yas works with shape and form to capture the ordinary and unusual transporting you through space and time.

-I visited the Lombardy region, just before the Coronavirus outbreak in November 2019, the virus striking just a few months later.
-The image is taken from a series of images that were created as an immediate and emotional reaction to the region horribly infected with Coronavirus.
-I use cameraless scanning techniques combined with topography, geometry and mapping to dislocate and hold timeless a moment in time.
+The series 'Lombardy' was chosen amongst many images of photographers work that emerged during Lockdown.
+Having visited the Lombardy region, Italy, just before the Coronavirus outbreak in November 2019 the images were created as an immediate and emotional response impact of Coronavirus.
+Using cameraless scanning techniques combined with topography, geometry and mapping to dislocate and hold timeless a moment in time.

 Following a visit to the Lombardy region just a few months before the Coronavirus pandemic struck, a series of cameraless images were created as a memory of the region, using multiple layered scans and sculptures from analogue photography.
-The dislocated mountains of the Valli Intelvi disrupted as were the lives of family and friends in the area.
+The dislocated mountains of the Valli Intelvi disrupted as were their lives some months later.